Learning Hub

 Maths

 We started the term looking at place value and will move on to addition and subtraction.
-We use lots of concrete resources and our courtyards.
+We use lots of concrete resources such as dienes, counters and numicon to represent numbers up to 100.

 Reading